 - Scratches, cuts or bruising

 Nursing home abuse and neglect are crimes that affect one of the nation’s most vulnerable populations.
-When nursing home staff members berate, beat, humiliate, or carelessly overlook residents, serious to fatal injuries and emotional harms can occur.
+When nursing home staff members berate, beat, humiliate, or carelessly overlook residents, serious to fatal injuries and emotional harm can occur.
 Sadly, family members of those in Tampa Bay nursing homes cannot blindly assume the facility will take good care of their loved ones.
 Nursing home abuse goes widely underreported.
 It is often up to the friends and family members of nursing home residents to detect abuse and neglect.

 Hire a Tampa Nursing Home Abuse Attorney